Table of Contents Show

 Pack It In, Pack It Out

-Always practice the golden rule of outdoor ethics- Leave No Trace.
-Pack out all leftover food, trash, and litter.
-Use your own toilet facilities whenever possible, and always pack out your own toilet paper.
-Pack it out means take it with you, a good steward would never burn their trash.
+Additionally, use your toilet facilities whenever possible, and always pack out your toilet paper.
+Pack it out means take it with you; a good steward would never burn their trash.

 Respect the Wildlife

 Observe wildlife from a distance, and never follow or approach them.
-Do not leave food scraps or directly feed the animals as it disrupts the natural ecosystem.
+Do not leave food scraps or directly feed the animals, as it disrupts the natural ecosystem.
 Store your food and trash securely.

 Let’s all share these beautiful public lands and take care of them together.
 Don’t be those people out there ruining it for everyone else.